Rod Northey is a partner in Gowling WLG's Toronto office and past leader of the firm's Climate Change and Environmental Law Group in Canada.

-His strategic work in environmental assessment is widely acknowledged.
-In August 2016, the federal Minister of Environment and Climate Change appointed Rod to its expert panel to carry out a Canada-wide consultation and review of Canada's environmental assessment process.
-Similarly, in May 2016, the Ontario Minister of Transportation appointed Rod to the GTA West Advisory Panel to conduct a strategic review of a major environmental assessment for future transportation infrastructure in the GTA West corridor.
+Rod's strategic work in environmental assessment is widely acknowledged.
+From August 2016 to March 2017, Rod was a member of the expert panel appointed by the federal Minister of Environment and Climate Change to carry out a Canada-wide consultation and review of Canada's environmental assessment process.
+Similarly, from May 2016 to May 2017, Rod was a member of the GTA West Advisory Panel appointed by the Ontario Minister of Transportation to conduct a strategic review of a major environmental assessment for future transportation infrastructure in the GTA West corridor (now, Highway 413).

-Ongoing client work sees Rod leading legal teams for several major environmental assessments in the transportation, energy and mining sectors across Ontario and in Nunavut:
+Ongoing client work has Rod leading legal teams for major environmental assessments and related litigation in the transportation, energy and mining sectors across Ontario, including:

-As litigation counsel, Rod has been involved in dozens of tribunal and court appeals, including more than 40 reported environmental law decisions before federal and Ontario trial and appellate courts, and Ontario environmental and land use tribunals.
-His litigation experience includes acting as co-counsel for Suncor Energy Services through Ontario's first renewable energy approval hearing, and leading the City of Burlington's legal team for a 100-day resource extraction hearing on the Niagara Escarpment, including strategic preliminary motions to narrow the scope of evidence, and retaining and preparing expert witnesses in land use, hydrogeology, hydrology, wetlands, endangered species, noise, air quality, human health, agriculture and conservation biology.
+As litigation counsel, Rod has been involved in dozens of tribunal and court appeals, including more than 50 reported environmental law decisions before federal and Ontario trial and appellate courts, and Ontario environmental and land use tribunals, including acting for the applicant in Ontario's first renewable energy approval hearing, and leading the City of Burlington through a 100-day resource extraction hearing on the Niagara Escarpment.

-Rod is author of the Guide to the Canadian Environmental Assessment Act (LexisNexis Canada), published annually, as well as the 1995 Annotated Canadian Environmental Assessment Act and EARP Guidelines Order (Carswell).
-He is also author of law journal articles on the integration of environmental and planning law in Ontario infrastructure, federalism and environmental law, the role of municipalities in Canada's energy strategies and the fading role of alternatives in federal environmental assessment.
+Rod is author of the 2023 Guide to Canada's Impact Assessment Act (LexisNexis Canada), several annual editions of the Guide to the Canadian Environmental Assessment Act (LexisNexis Canada 2016-2019), as well as the 1995 Annotated Canadian Environmental Assessment Act and EARP Guidelines Order (Carswell).
+He is also author of law journal articles on the integration of environmental and planning law in Ontario infrastructure, federalism and environmental law, the role of municipalities in Canada's energy strategies, and the fading role of alternatives in federal environmental assessment.